 For background information on the Netherlands Kinship Panel Study, feel free to download the following:

 The release of formal restrictions on the free movement of Central and Eastern Europeans that started with the end of the Cold War and the eastward enlargement of the European Union in the 2000s have led to new migration flows in Europe.
 In the Netherlands, in absolute terms, Poles are the largest group amongst emigrants from the Central and Eastern European countries which acedded to the European Union in 2004.
 The Families of Poles in the Netherlands (FPN) survey aims to develop a database which allows examining different aspects of Polish migrant family life, including family formation, generational interdependencies, espoused family obligations and life outcomes.
 A blueprint for the survey is the questionnaire of the Generations and Gender Surveys (GGS).
 The questionnaire includes a broad array of topics including fertility, partnership, the transition to adulthood, economic activity, care duties and attitudes.
 As the Gender and Generations Survey (GGS) has been also carried out in the Netherlands and Poland, linking the FPN to the Dutch and Polish GGS data permits a comparison of the Polish migrant population in the Netherlands, Poles in Poland and the Dutch in the Netherlands, and it provides a unique opportunity to unravel the role of migration in shaping family life.
 To study the determinants of family solidarity and migration choices, following changes in respondents’ situations over time is necessary.
-Therefore, the FPN has a panel character – the second wave of the survey will be repeated in 2017.
+Therefore, the FPN has a panel character – the second wave of the survey conducted in 2017 and the data is also available for download.

 The FPN data can be accessed through the GGP data portal under the general data agreement.
 If you already have GGP data access and would like FPN data added to your user space, please email email@example.com.